Jch006/cse15l-lab-reports/Lab Report 1.md

 **No argument**
 ```
 [user@sahara ~/lecture1]$ cat
+hi
+hi
 ```
-When using cat without an argument, there is no output and the working directory is removed.
+When using cat without an argument, the terminal accepts user input, and returns the input as an output.
+In the example above, after typing cat, then typing hi, the cat command returned hi as an output.

 **Directory as argument**
 ```
 [user@sahara ~/lecture1]$ cat messages/
 cat: messages/: Is a directory
 ```
-When using cat with a directory as an argument, there is a message saying the argument is a directory, hence nothing is being printed.
+When using cat with a directory as an argument, an error occurs, since for the cat command to work properly, a file is expected as an input.
+So as seen in the example above, there is a message saying the argument is a directory, as the directory messages is not a file.

 **File as argument**
 ```